hong kong macau itinerary

 Ruins of St. Paul’s

-Luckily, we still managed to brave the crowd and went to the most iconic attraction in Macau – the Ruins of St. Paul’s.
+Luckily, we still managed to brave the crowd and went to one of the most iconic attractions in Macau – the Ruins of St. Paul’s.

 Hong Kong Disneyland

-Unfortunately, we couldn’t waste our time for the long queues of the Giant Buddha cable car ride, so we just opted to spend our whole last day at Disneyland.
+Unfortunately, we couldn’t waste our time for the long queues of the Giant Buddha cable car ride, so we just opted to spend our whole last day at Hong Kong Disneyland.

 Speak of Disneyland and you will suddenly feel the inner child in you.
 From the thrilling rides and dreamlike attractions to the fairytale characters and musical parade – everything will fulfill your childhood fantasies.